carbon-language/carbon-lang/docs/design/generics/terminology.md

 is overloaded, but the signatures are consistent and so callers could still typecheck calls to `F`.)

-### Constrained/bounded vs. Unconstrained/unbounded genericity
+### Constrained/bounded versus Unconstrained/unbounded genericity

 We will allow some way of specifying constraints as part of a function (or type or other parameterized language construct).
 These constraints are a limit on